 D. Lynne Watt

-Lynne Watt is a partner practising in the Ottawa office.
-Her areas of expertise are commercial litigation, copyright (in particular, the certification of tariffs under the Copyright Act and copyright infringement claims) and appellate advocacy.
+Lynne Watt is a partner practising in Gowling WLG's Ottawa office.
+Her areas of expertise are commercial litigation, copyright (in particular, the certification of tariffs under the Copyright Act and copyright infringement claims), and appellate advocacy.
 She is the leader of Gowling WLG's Supreme Court of Canada Services Group.

-Lynne has been a lecturer and course director of the IPIC Copyright Master Class at the McGill School of Continuing Studies since 2013.
-She supervised fellows in the Dean's Research and Writing Fellowship at the University of Ottawa, Faculty of Law for a number of year and was also an adjunct professor at the law school teaching trial advocacy.
+Lynne has been a lecturer and course director of the IPIC Copyright Master Class at the McGill School of Continuing Studies.
+She supervised fellows in the Dean's Research and Writing Fellowship at the University of Ottawa, Faculty of Law for a number of years and was also an adjunct professor at the law school teaching trial advocacy.
 She is a frequent speaker and instructor in continuing legal education courses for the Advocates Society and for the CCLA.